CloudSnorkel/cdk-github-runners/README.md

 * You want to pre-install some software for your actions
 * You want to provide some basic AWS API access ([aws-actions/configure-aws-credentials][2] has more security controls)

+Ephemeral runners are the [recommended way by GitHub][14] for auto-scaling, and they make sure all jobs run with a clean image.
+Runners are started on-demand.
+You don't pay unless a job is running.

 ## API

 Documentation of available constructs and their interface is available on [Constructs Hub][13] in all supported programming languages.